Pendell/crud_app/README.md

 # crud_app
 This is the beginnings of a search engine/web crawler (also a (very) basic CRUD application) using java, maven, spring boot, and docker.

+Currently, the application will prompt the user for a stock symbol and try to grab the most recent price from google finance's website.
+In future updates, I would like to put the results into the db to minimize hits to the google finance website (please don't block me).

 ## Overview
 A small project to get some exposure to Docker, Spring+Maven, and working RESTfully.
 Starting the docker containers will spin up a website on localhost:8080 where the user can input some text.
 The text is merely echoed back in another page, but next step is to get the application actually crawlin'!